M0nizar/xml_tps/td6/homwork.md

 order by $v/titre
 return $v
 ```
+> * explanation :
+>    * looping throught albums elements and sorted them by their title(ascending).
 2. Albums published after 1970 :
 ```xq
 doc("albums.xml")//album[date/annee>1970]
 ```
+> * explanation :
+>    * filter albums elements where their annee element is greater than 1970.
 3. Authors who participated in more than one album :
 ```xq
 for $v in distinct-values(doc("albums.xml")//auteur) let $count := count(doc("albums.xml")//auteur[. = $v])
 where $count > 1
 return $v
 ```
+> * explanation :
+>    * looping throught authors with distinct values, and count for every distinct value how many it appears in the list where the values are duplicated, and then filtering them where the count > 1
 4. Find the most recent album of each series :
 ```xq
 for $v in distinct-values(doc("albums.xml")//album/@serie)